 Currently Travis and I are maintaining the candida as we feel we’ve got it under control, so we’re a little less strict – but one of the recipes we often relied on while on the full diet is still one of our absolute favorites.
 It’s quick and easy, dirties only one pan, and contains only three ingredients.
 Tell me, how can you go wrong?

-Ladies and gentleman, may I introduce to you (for lack of a better name) . . .
+Ladies and gentleman, may I introduce to you . . .

 1 lb. ground beef